 ECOSTRESS filenames (i.e., the local granule ID) follow a naming convention which gives useful information regarding the specific product.

-The ECOSTRESS Long Name (i.e., Collection-Level) convention provides useful information regarding all ECOSTRESS swath products.
+The ECOSTRESS Product Long Name (i.e., Collection-Level) convention provides useful information regarding all ECOSTRESS products.

-Below is an example for an ECOSTRESS Level 3 product, although all ECOSTRESS product Long Names follow the same structure.
+Below is an example for an ECOSTRESS Level-2 product, although all ECOSTRESS Product Long Names follow the same structure.

-The ECOSTRESS Evapotranspiration PT-JPL Daily L3 Global 70 m collection has the following characteristics:
+The ECOSTRESS Tiled Land Surface Temperature and Emissivity Instantaneous L2 Global 70 m V002 collection has the following characteristics:

-All ECOSTRESS products distributed from the LP DAAC are produced at nominally daily temporal resolution.
+All ECOSTRESS products distributed from the LP DAAC are produced nominally at a daily temporal resolution.
 The true revisit period for a given location is variable based on the instrument’s orbital cycle aboard the ISS.

 The LP DAAC distributes ECOSTRESS data processed to Level-1 or higher:

-The ECOSTRESS mission generates 12 distributable data products.
+The ECOSTRESS mission generates swath, gridded, and tiled distributable data products.
 The products represent four levels of data processing, with data granules defined as an image scene.
-Each image scene consists of 44 scans of the instrument mirror, each scan taking approximately 1.181 seconds, and each image scene taking approximately 52 seconds.
+Each swath and grid image scene consists of 44 scans of the instrument mirror, each scan taking approximately 1.181 seconds, and each image scene taking approximately 52 seconds.
 Each image scene starts at the beginning of the first target area encountered during each orbit.
 Each orbit is defined as the equatorial crossing of an ascending ISS orbit.
 The ECOSTRESS Science Data Systems (SDS) will acquire, ingest, and store the ECOSTRESS payload and instrument telemetry and ancillary files via its interfaces with the other ground network assets.
-These data will be both stored for the life-of-mission as well as used for science product generation through Level 4.
-The SDS will generate Level 0 through Level 2 data products, as well as Level 3 and Level 4 data products using the PT-JPL algorithm.
-ECOSTRESS science co-investigators at the U.S. Department of Agriculture (USDA) will generate Level 3 and Level 4 data products over select calibration sites using the dis-ALEXI algorithm and deliver them to the SDS.
-The ECOSTRESS SDS will deliver Level 0 through Level 4 data products to the USGS EROS Center for archival and public distribution.
-All data residing on the SDS will be subject to access restrictions.
+These data will be both stored for the life-of-mission as well as used for science product generation through Level-4.
+The SDS will generate Level-0 through Level-2 data products, as well as Level-3 and Level-4 data products using the PT-JPL algorithm.
+Higher level products are also generated in tiled format aligned with the MGRS tiling scheme.
+The ECOSTRESS SDS will deliver Level-0 through Level-4 data products to the USGS EROS Center for archival and public distribution.

 Emitted Range (band center,